free-man11/Widget_Of_The_Day/README.md

 This repository includes various examples of Flutter widgets.
 Each day or week, I add new examples demonstrating how different widgets can be used effectively to build engaging UIs.

-### Current Widget Examples

-- **Container**: Understanding the flexibility and styling options of the Container widget.
-- **Column & Row**: Exploring vertical and horizontal layouts with alignment and spacing.
-- **Stack**: Using the Stack widget for overlaying widgets on top of one another.
-- **ListView**: Creating dynamic lists with the ListView widget.
-- **Form & Validation**: Building forms with input validation using Flutter widgets.
-- **Animations**: Implementing simple animations to enhance the UI.

 ## Technologies Used